kaloyan-marinov/DjangoAPI/README.md

 # Edit the content of `.env` as per the comments/instructions therein.
 ```

+the remainder of this description will explain how to
 use Docker to serve the persistence layer,
-but use `localhost` (= the local network interface) to serve the Django application:
+but use `localhost` (= the local network interface) to serve the Django application

+---

 ```
 $ python3 --version